Frequently Asked Questions - Evolving the Standards for B Corp Certification

 Is the purpose of this evolution to make the standards more difficult?
 Easier?

-No. The purpose of this process is not necessarily to make the certification more or less challenging, but potentially more focused, meaningful, and impactful.
+No. The purpose of this process is not necessarily to make the certification more or less challenging, but more focused, meaningful, and impactful.
 Any change, however, will mean that there would be implications on what companies would need to do to be eligible for the certification in the future.
 This change will be thoughtfully managed and implemented to avoid disruption, especially for the existing B Corp community.

 How would this affect the existing B Corp community?